 Encountering a Mentor

-Amid the postwar chaos and confusion Ikeda read voraciously, searching for answers in whatever scarce books on literature and philosophy he could get his hands on.
+Amid the postwar chaos and confusion, Ikeda read voraciously, searching for answers in whatever scarce books on literature and philosophy he could get his hands on.
 It was at this juncture that he encountered Josei Toda (1900-58), the person who would come to have the most formative influence on his life.
 Toda, an educator and the cofounder of the Soka Gakkai lay Buddhist association, had opposed the policies of the wartime government and had suffered persecutions and a two-year imprisonment as a result.

 [Read Full text.]

 Toda's willingness to stand up to the militarist state particularly impressed Ikeda.
 Having endured the abuse of the authorities and suffered the death of his own mentor, Toda was deeply passionate about the need to effect a transformation within Japanese society.
-"I decided," Ikeda recalls, "to follow him and to learn from him."2
+"I decided," Ikeda recalled, "to follow him and to learn from him."2

 The Soka Gakkai